alexpissinoumakki/adversarial_seizure_detection/README.md

 python3 -m venv venv
 ```

 to create a Python3.6+ virtual environment.
-We will use this environment for this project to make sure all changes /
+I will use this environment for this project to make sure all changes /
 package installations are localized and can be easily reversed.
 Make sure to have activated this virtual environment
 before proceeding to the next steps by running: